 Parts of Latin America experienced torrential rain and mudslides.
 On the other side of the El Niño-fuelled Pacific, Indonesia had a record drought that led to uncontrollable forest fires in Southeast Asia.
 Thirty-five counties in California – currently enduring a catastrophic drought – were declared disaster areas after rain caused flooding and mudslides.

 The world also heats up during an El Niño – 1998 became the warmest year on record at the time, and 2015 is almost certainly set to become the hottest year yet again.

 Like snowflakes, no two El Niños are exactly alike, and they’re only one of many different large-scale weather patterns acting in tandem to influence global weather.
 The presence of “the blob,” as it has become known – an area of warmer water in the Northern Pacific – wasn’t there during the 1997 El Niño, which will likely influence the jet stream over North America, meaning this El Niño may not be the drought-buster that Californians are hoping for.

 Nevertheless, if El Niño comes on as strong as current projections seem to indicate, we can say with some level of confidence that coastal South American countries will see above average rainfall and flooding in the coming months, while countries on the other side of the ocean like Australia and Indonesia will likely see drought.

 Does climate change have anything to do with it?

 The influence of climate change on El Niño is a matter of debate.
 Some research suggests that while the overall number of El Niños is unlikely to increase, the number of “super” El Niños are twice as likely to occur.

-One of the most likely byproducts of global warming is more extreme precipitation events as warmer temperatures can hold more water vapor in the atmosphere.
-It could make El Niño-induced floods even more devastating.
+One of the most likely byproducts of global warming is more extreme precipitation events, as warmer temperatures can hold more water vapor in the atmosphere.
+This could make El Niño induced floods even more devastating.